NHS-South-Central-and-West/code-club-nectar-presentation/README.md

-# nectar_presentation
+# Code Club Presentation for Nectar Session 2025-04-22

-When making changes, remember to run `quarto render` in the terminal to ensure that they get added to the html file.
-Then you can push updates to the repository.
+This is the repository for the content presented at the Nectar session